Lamb Milanese with Lamb’s Quarters and Pickled Ramp Aioli

 • Meanwhile, season the greens with the oil, vinegar, salt, pepper and maple syrup.
 Taste and adjust the seasoning until it tastes good to you.

 • Spoon 1/3 cup or more of the aioli onto each plate, pushing it out to the sides as to not make the coating of the cutlets soggy.
-Put a cutlet in the middle of each plate, garnish with a handful of the salad greens off-center, garnish with some of the wildflowers, and serve.
+Garnish with a handful of the salad greens off-center, top with the lamb, garnish with some of the wildflowers, and serve.

 Video